aminfdev/COVID-19-data-analysis/README.md

 ![Spread Analysis](https://github.com/aminfdev/COVID-19-data-analysis/blob/main/reports/chart-5.png)

-Caption: This chart illustrates the number of confirmed, deaths, recovered, and active cases for some contries.
+Caption: This chart illustrates the number of confirmed, deaths, recovered, and active cases for some countries.

 ![Spread Analysis](https://github.com/aminfdev/COVID-19-data-analysis/blob/main/reports/chart-6.png)

-Caption: This chart illustrates the number of daily confirmed cases for some contries.
+Caption: This chart illustrates the number of daily confirmed cases for some countries.

 ![Spread Analysis](https://github.com/aminfdev/COVID-19-data-analysis/blob/main/reports/chart-7.png)

-Caption: This chart illustrates the number of new confirmed cases for some contries.
+Caption: This chart illustrates the number of new confirmed cases for some countries.

 #### Demographic Insights